LarsBarkman/guardian/docs/pages/framework/influence-legislators-and-constituents.md

 keywords: Influence Legislators Constituents
 sidebar: framework_sidebar
 permalink: influence-legislators-and-constituents.html
-summary: Digitalisation will influence technology as well as rules and laws.
+summary: Digitalisation will influence technology as well as rules, laws and business models.
 Let´s be a part of it.
 ---

 ## Context